martinxluptak/3dsmc-bundle-adjustment/README.md

 ### Windows Conan instructions

-1. start Developer Powershell for VS as administrator
+1. Start Developer Powershell for VS as administrator
 2. Execute the following:

 ```shell